yusetc/filemicroservice-sdk/docs/Api/FileApi.md

 # **downloadFile**
 > string downloadFile($id)

-Download a file from specific id
+Download a file with a specific id

 ### Example
 ```php